tenzir/tenzir/cloud/aws/README.md

 - Access to the VAST server is enforced by limiting inbound traffic to its local private subnet.

-- A NAT Gateway is created automatically, you cannot specify an existing one
+- A NAT Gateway is created automatically, you cannot specify an existing one.
+  It will be billed at [an hourly rate](https://aws.amazon.com/vpc/pricing/) even when you aren't running any workload, until you tear down the entire stack.

 #### Start a VAST server (Fargate)